 We have three reportable business segments: Well Intervention, Robotics and Production Facilities.
-Our U.S., U.K. and Brazil Well Intervention operating segments are aggregated into the Well Intervention business segment for financial reporting purposes.
-Our Well Intervention reportable segment includes our vessels and/or equipment used to perform well intervention services primarily in the Gulf of Mexico, Brazil, the North Sea and West Africa.
-Our well intervention vessels include the Q4000, the Q5000, the Q7000, the Seawell, the Well Enhancer, and the chartered Siem Helix 1 and Siem Helix 2 vessels.
-Our well intervention equipment includes IRSs and SILs, some of which we provide on a stand-alone basis.
-Our Robotics segment includes ROVs, trenchers and a ROVDrill, which are designed to complement offshore construction and well intervention services, two robotics support vessels under long-term charter: the Grand Canyon II and the Grand Canyon III, and spot vessels, including the Ross Candies, which is under a flexible charter agreement.
-We returned the Grand Canyon to its owner during the fourth quarter of 2019.
-Our Production Facilities segment includes the HP I, the HFRS, our ownership interest in Independence Hub (Note 5) and our ownership of oil and gas properties (Note 1).
+Our U.S., U.K. and Brazil well intervention operating segments are aggregated into the Well Intervention segment for financial reporting purposes.
+Our Well Intervention segment includes our vessels and/or equipment used to access offshore wells for the purpose of performing well enhancement or decommissioning operations primarily in the Gulf of Mexico, Brazil, the North Sea and West Africa.
+Our well intervention vessels include the Q4000, the Q7000, the Seawell, the Well Enhancer, and the Siem Helix 1 and Siem Helix 2 chartered vessels.
+Our well intervention equipment includes IRSs, SILs and the ROAM, some of which we provide on a stand-alone basis.
+Our Robotics segment includes ROVs, trenchers and a ROVDrill, which are designed to complement well intervention services and offshore construction to both the oil and gas and the renewable energy markets globally.
+Our Robotics segment also includes two robotics support vessels under long-term charter, the Grand Canyon II and the Grand Canyon III, as well as spot vessels as needed.
+Our Production Facilities segment includes the HP I, the HFRS and our ownership of oil and gas properties (Note 16).
 All material intercompany transactions between the segments have been eliminated.